What We’re Watching

 Gas stove debates shifts to November ballot in California

-- The New York ban on natural gas and other fossil fuels in most new buildings remains.
-The ban applies to new buildings shorter than seven stories by 2026, and taller buildings by 2029.
+- The New York ban on natural gas and other fossil fuels applies to new buildings shorter than seven stories by 2026, and taller buildings by 2029.

 - More than 100 U.S. cities have moved to restrict gas-powered appliances.
 Most of these bans focus on new construction.
-Members are advised to check local requirements as this is an evolving situation.
+Members should check local requirements as this is an evolving situation.

 REGULATIONS